 When is my conference fee due?

-- Friday, June 2, 2017 - IMPORTANT All payments must be made on or before 12:00am (midnight) EST on June 2, 2017.
+May 26, 2017 - IMPORTANT: All payments must be made on or before 12:00am (midnight) EST on May 26, 2017.
 NO EXCEPTIONS.
-If you do not make your payment on or before June 2, 2017 you will forfeit your place at the conference.
+If you do not make your payment on or before May 26, 2017 you will forfeit your place at the conference.

 How do I pay my conference fee?

-Cancellation - "What happens if I need to cancel, but have already paid my conference fee - do you have a refund policy?"
+Cancellation - "What if I need to cancel, andt have already paid my conference fee?
+Do you have a refund policy?"

 Sponsored fellowship programs have been generously provided for applicants meeting specific qualifications.
 These fellowships may include additional requirements before or after the conference.
 Though all applications to Acton University are reviewed for named fellowships, a brief outline of select programs is below.